Non-trivial Integer Solutions of $x^r+y^r=Dz^p$: Introduction

+A summary of the instances of \eqref{maineqn} that have been solved can be found in Table \ref{my-table2}.
+The goal of this article is two-fold.
+On one hand, we aim to complete this resolution, at the expense of assuming some standard (nevertheless strong) conjectures in the field.
+On the other hand, we intend to offer a short survey of this variant of the modular method over totally real fields, specifically focusing on the use of the Eichler--Shimura correspondence in conjunction with the Frey--Mazur conjecture.
+While this approach is familiar to experts, it seems that it has not been extensively discussed in the existing literature.

-This family of equations has been extensively studied in recent years using various generalizations of the so-called \textit{modular method}.
+The generalized Fermat equation of signature $(r,r,p)$ has been fruitfully studied in recent years using various generalizations of the so-called \textit{modular method}.
 This is the approach pioneered by Andrew Wiles in the famous proof of Fermat's Last Theorem \cite{AW95}, building on the work of Frey, Mazur, Ribet, Serre, and many others.
-The modular method for attacking Diophantine equations (usually parameterized by a varying prime exponent $p$) can be summarised in three steps. \begin{itemize} \item[\textbf{Step 1.}] \textbf{Constructing a Frey elliptic curve.} Attach to a putative solution (of some Diophantine equation) an elliptic curve $E/K$, for $K$ an appropriately chosen totally real number field.
-We require $E$ to have the minimal discriminant $\Delta=CD^p$, where $C$ is independent of the solution.
+The modular method for attacking Diophantine equations (usually parametrized by a varying prime exponent $p$) can be summarized in three steps. \begin{itemize} \item[\textbf{Step 1.}] \textbf{Constructing a Frey elliptic curve.} Attach to a putative solution (of some Diophantine equation) an elliptic curve $E/K$, for $K$ an appropriately chosen totally real number field.
+We require $E$ to have the minimal discriminant $\Delta=CB^p$, where $B,C \in K$ and $C$ is independent of the solution.
+More formally, one requires that the residual Galois representations $\bar{\rho}_{E,p}$ has bounded ramification which is independent of the putative solution.
+For example, given a solution of Fermat's equation $x^p+y^p=z^p$, $K=\Q$ and the Frey elliptic curve is given by $E: Y^2=X(X-x^p)(X+y^p)$.